Menux

 5.8 Feedback Process

 An ultimate goal of ONxpress is to meet or surpass customer expectations while serving all clients, including people with disabilities.
 Comments on how our goods and services are provided to persons with disabilities in Ontario are welcome and appreciated.
 ONxpress will continue to ensure that its processes for receiving and responding to feedback are accessible to persons with disabilities by providing, or arranging for the provision of, accessible formats and communications supports, upon request.
-Members of the Public, our Client and Third Parties may provide feedback via various methods
+Members of the Public, our Client and Third Parties may provide feedback via various methods:

 Mail: ONxpress Project Co.
 Human Resources Department